Caring for Patients on the Autism Spectrum

 - Consider giving the patient an anti-anxiety medication before the blood draw.

-- Give the patient plenty of advance warning, so that he or she can prepare herself emotionally.
+- Give the patient plenty of advance warning, so that they can prepare herself emotionally.

-- Give the patient something to distract his or her attention.
+- Give the patient something to distract their attention.